pomerium/documentation/content/docs/internals/glossary.md

 ## Reverse Proxy

 A server that sits between internal services and clients, forwarding traffic to the correct backend.
 Unlike a forward proxy (used by clients to reach external services), a reverse proxy is set up by the service owner.
-Pomerium’s reverse proxy enforces [Authentication](#authentication-authn) and [Authorization](#authorization-authz), and handles TLS termination.
+Pomerium's reverse proxy enforces [Authentication](#authentication-authn) and [Authorization](#authorization-authz), and handles TLS termination.

 ## Route